microsoft/fhir-proxy/docs/configuration.md

 This process requires no additional configuration.

 ## Publish Event Post-Processor
 This processor will publish FHIR Server Create/Update and Delete events for affected resources to a configured Event Hub.
-These events can be subscribed too by any number of consumers in order to trigger orchestrated workflows (e.g. Clinical Decision Support, Audits, Alerts, etc.).</br>
+These events can be subscribed to by any number of consumers in order to trigger orchestrated workflows (e.g. Clinical Decision Support, Audits, Alerts, etc.).</br>
 In addition to the action date, the Event Hub message consists of the following information:
 + Action - HTTP Verb used to modify the FHIR Server
 + Resourcetype - The type of resource affected (e.g. Patient, Observation, etc...)